 The environment out there in the Everglades is unique.
 And of course it’s very exciting to see real life alligators in the wild.
 Isn’t that also a pretty cool end to a legendary road trip?

-The legendary road trip from Miami to New York FAQ
+Road trip from New York to Miami FAQ

 You find the answers to some frequently asked questions about the New York to Miami road trip below.